- Video: Slapped Cheek Syndrome (Fifth Disease) in Babies and Toddlers

 - Inhaling Infected Droplets: If an infected child coughs or sneezes near another baby, the virus may get transferred through air and your baby may contract the infection.

-- Cross Contamination: If a baby touches his/her mouth or nose often after touching unhygienic surfaces or materials used by infected patients, like handkerchiefs or towels, the virus may get transferred.
+- Cross Contamination: If a baby touches his mouth or nose often after touching unhygienic surfaces or materials used by infected patients, like handkerchiefs or towels, the virus may get transferred.

 It is important to remember that the slapped cheek disease is contagious or infectious only before the rash appears.